infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

-We check if the context is well defined because we want to be sure that the context is forwarded to the component which will make access to the `useUnicorns` hook, as child of the `UnicornsProvider` component.
+We check if the context is well defined because we want to be sure that the context is forwarded to the component which will make access to the `useUnicorns` hook.
+In other words, `useUnicorns` must be called from a `UnicornsProvider`'s child component.

 ## Extend components with service

-Now we have everything needed to initialize and use the service.
+At this point we have everything needed to initialize and use the service.
 To forward the `UnicornsContext` to all its children component we write

 ```jsx